low-earth-orbit/gnss-attitude/README.md

         sudo apt install build-essential

 ## Usage
-1. Save AZ/EL/SNR/MP from RTKLIB as `input.txt`
+1. In RTKLIB, save AZ/EL/SNR/MP of the selected frequency as `input.txt`

-2. Edit `snr.c` with parameters obtained from calibration
+2. Update `snr.c` with parameters obtained from calibration

-3. Edit `config.c`
+3. Edit `config.c` if necessary

 4. Compile and run